garthtarr/mplot/README.md

 The `vis` function is not yet optimised to take advantage of leaps technology and so it can take a while to run on moderately large data sets.

+We have not done any testing on windows machines.
+The multicore functionality is currently only implemented for unix-based machines (which include Macs).